Animal Welfare licences

 We licence animal welfare establishments under The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.

-Under these regulations, we also score the business by examining the overall environment and welfare standards using a matrix.
-You can see the scoring matrix here.
+Under these regulations, we also score the business by examining the overall environment and welfare standards using a scoring system.
+You can see the scoring system here.

 If you are applying for a new licence for breeding dogs, selling animals as pets, hiring out horses or exhibiting animals, we will also arrange a vet inspection.